 \label{sec:discussion}

 The optimization of the AM by means of GAs has been undertaken in successive stages by releasing progressively new degrees of freedom.
 This approach allowed us to differentiate the contributions to performance gains, as well as to identify possible over-parametrization.
-The main improvements obtained in the present case study are due to the following elementss:
+The main improvements obtained in the present case study are due to the following elements:

 \begin{itemize}